AdobeDocs/app-builder/src/pages/guides/app_builder_guides/development.md

 ## Debugging

-This section covers how to debug your App Builder application front-end and back-end code with full source maps support using VS Code Debugging or Chrome DevTools
+This section covers how to debug your App Builder application front-end and back-end code with full source maps support using VS Code Debugging or Chrome DevTools.

 > Note: although any debugger that can attach to Node.js can technically be used to debug App Builder applications, some of the details will differ from the configurations covered here.
 For details on node debugging see the Node.js [Debugging Guide]([Node.js — Debugging Node.js](https://nodejs.org/en/learn/getting-started/debugging)